Written by: Gianfranco Clerici, Vincenzo Mannino

 These struggles are buried deep within the morass that is House on the Edge of the Park, however.
 If anything, the recently deceased Hess is sufficiently deranged; Alex is a bit more of a suave version of the goony Krug (if you can imagine that) and sometimes feels like a perverse version of Tony Manero (it must be the occasional disco music and Hess’s own New York roots).
 No less maniacal and sadistic than the villain that made Hess famous, Alex is truly sick and deviant, taking delight in his various torments (in fact, it’s almost so over the top at times that one wonders if Deodato is just testing limits--if it weren’t so tedious, some of it would be quite laughable).
 Perhaps the most memorable scene in the film comes when a virginal girl (Brigitte Petronio) shows up, and he’s all too eager to greet her.
 Petronio seems so legitimately terrified that it qualifies as one of the few instances of genuinely fine acting the film has to offer.

 The relationship between Alex and Ricky is interesting in that it almost certainly carries homosexual undertones.
 This element sometimes feels tossed in to prey on homophobia and increase the perversity factor, but if there’s actually any kind of arc to be found within the mayhem, it’s between these two.
 Keen viewers will recognize Radice as the weirdo who got a drill to the head in City of the Living Dead, and he’s no less odd here, as he lives only to please Alex; sometimes he comes across as an little brother who wants to impress him.
 But his refusal and initial inability to bed the girls certainly opens the door for the gay reading, and this is not to mention the film’s climax (whose potency is unfortunately stunted by some pretty bad acting).
-Other familiar faces abound here as well, such as the fiercely sexy Annie Belle, whose character will likely anger feminists everywhere since she seemingly enjoys being degraded.
+Other familiar faces abound here as well, such as the fiercely sexy Annie Belle, whose character seemingly enjoys being degraded, adding one more layer of grime and sleaze.

 All told, House on the Edge of the Park will likely leave you aghast and suitably pummeled by nihilism.
 Any feelings of entertainment will be fleeting and often unintentional (it’s hard not to chuckle at how earnestly bad some of the acting is), which would be fine if the film left you with anything to chew on.
 For the most part, however, this just feels like Deodato (ahem) cannibalizing a movie and spitting the scraps back out.
 Once banned in the UK as one of the many “Video Nasties,” House on the Edge of the Park is readily available on DVD thanks to Shriek Show, who put together a decent release in terms of presentation.
 Featuring a nice (if not somewhat soft) anamorphic transfer and a clear mono track, the film looks and sounds fine; special features are more sparse and are limited to an interview with Deodato and a trailer.
 Definitely seek out this release instead of sticking with the public domain versions, which could be cut; in fact, go ahead and grab the “Psycho Killer Triple Feature” from Shriek Show, which also includes Beyond the Darkness and Delirium: Photo of Gioia, both of which are minor sleaze landmarks.
 On its own, Deodato’s house is one to give a cursory visit, as, at best, it’ll always just be “that other movie where David Hess played a psychotic rapist.”
 Rent it!